 - Grants for self-sourced internships are equivalent to funding for CIPE-coordinated internships, which depend on compensation/benefits provided by the employer.

-- Students interning in Southeast or South Asia can receive up to S$1500, in Singapore & East Asia up to S$2000, in Africa up to S$2500, in South America up to S$3000, and in North America & Europe up to S$4000.
+- Students interning in Asia can receive up to S$2000, in South America & Africa up to S$3000, in Europe up to S$4000, and in North America up to S$5000.
 Financial support from CIPE depend on compensation/benefits provided by the employer.
 For verification of how much support you can expect from CIPE, please contact the CIPE Programme Manager who has been in contact with you about the opportunity.

 - In order to receive funding, we will need you to share a written offer letter from the employer (PDF preferred).
 This offer letter should state all terms and conditions of the internship, including: